maeganlucas/CS490-ATC/NeMo/Backlog.md

 Updated: 19 September 2023

 ## To Do
-    - Set up computers, VPN, any other necessary items
     - Integrate ASR models into NeMo application
     - Polish interface
     - Polish existing website